Apple, others face shipment delays as China COVID curbs squeeze suppliers - analysts - NewsBreak

 Apple, others face shipment delays as China COVID curbs squeeze suppliers - analysts

-Apple Inc supplier Pegatron Corp (4938.TW) said this week it would suspend its plants in Shanghai and Kunshan, where according to supply chain experts it produces the iPhone 13, the iPhone SE series, and other legacy models. read more
+Apple Inc supplier Pegatron Corp said this week it would suspend its plants in Shanghai and Kunshan, where according to supply chain experts it produces the iPhone 13, the iPhone SE series, and other legacy models.

-Quanta Computer Inc (2382.TW), which produces some three-quarters of Apple's Macbooks globally, also shut operations, which could impact delivers more severely, analysts said. read more
+Quanta Computer Inc, which produces some three-quarters of Apple’s Macbooks globally, also shut operations, which could impact delivers more severely, analysts said.

 The final impact on Apple’s supply chain is uncertain and depends on factors including how long lockdowns persist.